skytalemcc/OffshoreNewsHub/README.md

 # OffshoreNewsKnown
-crawler the news of foreign countries and report them to personal accounts
+Crawler the news of foreign countries and report them to personal accounts